 Code review for Jr developers

-Different from what many people think, code review is not a practice restricted to experienced developers (Senior).
+Code review is not a practice restricted to Senior developers.

 Junior Developers have a lot to learn by doing code reviews on other developer’s code.
 The code review practice is a moment when people share knowledge and best practices.